-The American Academy of Pediatrics, agrees that all children with DKA should have a bolus of 10ml/kg over 30 minutes to an hour.
-If a child is critically unwell with hypovolaemic shock, then additional boluses of 20ml/kg of 0.9% saline should be given.
+The American Academy of Pediatrics agrees that all children with DKA should have a bolus of 10ml/kg over 30 minutes to an hour.
+An additional 20ml/kg of 0.9% saline boluses should be given if a child is critically unwell with hypovolaemic shock.

 So why is there so much international variation?

-Traditionally, we have been warned about the danger of causing cerebral oedema in children with DKA by giving them too much fluid, reducing serum osmolality and literally flooding the brain.
-This is based, on the most part, by an old paper that showed an association between large volume fluid resuscitation in DKA and cerebral oedema.
+Traditionally, we have been warned about the danger of causing cerebral oedema in children with DKA by giving them too much fluid, reducing serum osmolality and flooding the brain.
+This is based mainly on an old paper that showed an association between large-volume fluid resuscitation in DKA and cerebral oedema.
 Note the word association, not causation.

 Fluid management in DKA

 Dogma has been to restrict fluids in paediatric DKA.
 It is widely thought that the rapid administration of intravenous fluids reduces serum osmolality, resulting in cerebral oedema.
-Guidelines traditionally have, therefore, advised slow fluid replacement using isotonic fluids as using hypotonic fluids was thought to cause further drops in osmolality.
+Guidelines traditionally have advised slow fluid replacement using isotonic fluids, as using hypotonic fluids was thought to cause further drops in osmolality.

 And the evidence seemed to support this.
 Retrospective reviews showed better outcomes in children with DKA who received less fluid.

 - only an association had been demonstrated, not causality.

 - and it is reasonable to suspect a confounder in that those with more severe DKA could be expected to be both at higher risk of cerebral oedema and more likely to receive large volumes of fluid resuscitation based on their clinical presentation.